‘State of the Coast’ conference shows Louisiana leads the nation in restoration

-NEW ORLEANS (WGNO) — According to Governor Edwards, Louisiana is making “transformative” progress in preserving– and growing– its fragile coastline.
+NEW ORLEANS (WGNO) — According to Governor John Bel Edwards (D-La.), Louisiana is making “transformative” progress in preserving and growing its fragile coastline.

 The event is intended to bring together the best minds in coastal restoration, sharing ways to fight coastal erosion.

-Also, state lawmakers recently approved a new coastal “master plan” which earmarks 50 billion dollars in state funding to shore up the coast for the next 50 years.
+State lawmakers recently approved a new coastal “master plan,” which earmarks 50 billion dollars in state funding to shore up the coast for the next 50 years.

 With all of the progress the state has made, Edwards says Louisiana is leading the nation in coastal restoration.